TStrong85/599G1-Project/index.md

 ### Part 3: Adding additional rewards and penalties
-One of the aspect that I wanted to experiment with was how the rewards and penalties used would influence the training process of a model.
+One of the aspects that I wanted to experiment with was how the rewards and penalties used would influence the training process of a model.
 Two things that Implemented was a reward for ending an episode closer to the next checkpoint even if the next checkpoint wasn't actually reached, and a penalty for coming into contact with the walls.

 For partial checkpoint reward, I used euclidean distance as a heuristic for how much of a reward to give by comparing the distance of the agent from the next checkpoint to the distance from the previous checkpoint to the next checkpoint.
 The ratio of these distances is used to linearly interpolate between no reward if at the previous checkpoint to the full checkpoint reward if at the next checkpoint.
 Notably there is no penalty for going backwards along the track, although switching the `Mathf.Lerp()` call to be `Mathf.LerpUnclamped()` would calculate a penalty in this case.

 For the wall penalty, I added a trigger collider to the agent in order to detect collisions with the wall and add a small penalty each frame.
-To do this detection, the road are marked with a "Wall" tag and the trigger follows the car's collider in such a way so that it does not collide with the drivable road surface.
+To do this detection, the road is marked with a "Wall" tag and the trigger follows the car's collider in such a way so that it does not collide with the drivable road surface.

 ![KartCollisionGeo.PNG](KartCollisionGeo.PNG)
 :---:
 This shows the collision geometry of the kart (the red sphere) and the associated trigger to detect wall collisions (the yellow box)

-### Part 4: Experimenting with hyperameters
+### Part 4: Experimenting with parameters
 At this point everything that I need is implemented and I can begin experimenting with hyperparameters in order to observe differences in training.

 The track generator has two main parameter to mess with: